mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

    ...
    ❌ FAIL Ticket number validation [Conversational GEval]: 0.000 (threshold: 1.0)
       Reason: The conversation does not mention the ticket number, so it's impossible to verify...
-   ❌ FAIL Employeed id requested [Conversational GEval]: 0.000 (threshold: 1.0)
+   ❌ FAIL Employee id requested [Conversational GEval]: 0.000 (threshold: 1.0)
       Reason: The conversation completely fails to meet the criteria because the assistant never asks...

    📈 PASS RATE: 12/14 (85.7%)